COVID-19 IMPACTS: Sprayground Closure and Tennis Courts Reconstruction

 This westside park is named after Sam Woodruff who was born in China in 1858.
 He returned to Olympia and made his living as a printer and bookseller.
 Woodruff was one of our early developers and conveyed the Woodruff Park land to the City of Olympia in 1892 for $1.00.

-A new sprayground, upgrade to parking and restroom for ADA accessibility, asphalt pathways, and a picnic shelter will be constructed by Summer 2019.
+A new sprayground, upgrades to parking and restroom for ADA accessibility, asphalt pathways, and a picnic shelter were completed in Summer 2019.
 The City was successful in receiving a $446,380 matching grant from the Washington State Recreation & Conservation Office (RCO) for this project.
-In 2017, three sprayground designs were presented and based on public feedback, Design C was voted the overall winner and will be installed.
-View Final Design (2MB PDF)